Datenschule/creepy-agb/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Deploy

+Deployment via [`angular-cli-ghpages`](https://github.com/angular-schule/angular-cli-ghpages), follow the README for instructions.

+There is no automatic build or deployment setup.

+## Data

+The data used in the project was manually collected as part of [Data Expedition](https://datenschule.de/blog/2018/07/DS-data-expedition-datenspaziergang/)